percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 Distributor may cascade to another legitimate Media Distributor creating a false version of the real conference.

-This attack can be mitigated by the false Media Distributor not being authenticated by the Key Distributor during the tunnel [@!I-D.ietf-perc-dtls-tunnel] establishment.
+This attack is be mitigated by the false Media Distributor not being authenticated by the Key Distributor during the tunnel [@!I-D.ietf-perc-dtls-tunnel] establishment.
 Without the tunnel in place, endpoints are unable to establish secure associations with the Key Distributor and